xapian/xapian-gsoc-proposal/proposal.rst

 About You
 =========

- * Name: FILLME
+ * Name: Gayatri Palkar

- * E-mail address: FILLME
+ * E-mail address: gayatripalkarhere@gmail.com

- * IRC nickname(s): FILLME
+ * IRC nickname(s): gayatri_palkar

- * Any personal websites, blogs, social media, etc: FILLME
+ * Any personal websites, blogs, social media, etc: My Linkedin Profile: https://www.linkedin.com/in/gayatri-palkar-9a3509180

- * github URL: FILLME
+ * github handle: gayatripalkar

  * Biography:

-..
-Tell us a bit about yourself.

-FILLME

-Background Information
+I am a 2nd Year Undergraduate in Cummins College of Engineering

+Background Information: I am a keen learner and interested in the C++ technology.

 ----------------------

 ..
 The answers to these questions help us understand you better, so that we can